Taiwanese indigenous peoples: Indigenous ethnic groups recognized by Taiwan

-The Government of the Republic of China officially recognizes distinct people groups among the indigenous community based upon the qualifications drawn up by the Council of Indigenous Peoples (CIP).
+Taiwan officially recognizes distinct people groups among the indigenous community based upon the qualifications drawn up by the Council of Indigenous Peoples (CIP).
 To gain this recognition, communities must gather a number of signatures and a body of supporting evidence with which to successfully petition the CIP.
 Formal recognition confers certain legal benefits and rights upon a group, as well as providing them with the satisfaction of recovering their separate identity as an ethnic group.
 As of June 2014, 16 people groups have been recognized.

 The Council of Indigenous Peoples consider several limited factors in a successful formal petition.
 The determining factors include collecting member genealogies, group histories and evidence of a continued linguistic and cultural identity.
 The lack of documentation and the extinction of many indigenous languages as the result of colonial cultural and language policies have made the prospect of official recognition of many ethnicities a remote possibility.
-Current trends in ethno-tourism have led many former Plains Aborigines to continue to seek cultural revival.
+Current trends in ethno-tourism have led many former Plains Indigenous peoples to continue to seek cultural revival.

 Among the Plains groups that have petitioned for official status, only the Kavalan and Sakizaya have been officially recognized.
-The remaining twelve recognized groups are traditionally regarded as mountain aboriginals.
+The remaining twelve recognized groups are traditionally regarded as mountain indigenous people.

-Other indigenous groups or subgroups that have pressed for recovery of legal aboriginal status include Chimo (who have not formally petitioned the government, see Lee 2003), Kakabu, Makatao, Pazeh, Siraya, and Taivoan.
+Other indigenous groups or subgroups that have pressed for recovery of legal indigenous status include Chimo (who have not formally petitioned the government, see Lee 2003), Kakabu, Makatao, Pazeh, Siraya, and Taivoan.
 The act of petitioning for recognized status, however, does not always reflect any consensus view among scholars that the relevant group should in fact be categorized as a separate ethnic group.
 The Siraya will become the 17th ethnic group to be recognized once their status, already recognized by the courts in May 2018, is officially announced by the central government.

 There is discussion among both scholars and political groups regarding the best or most appropriate name to use for many of the people groups and their languages, as well as the proper romanization of that name.
 Commonly cited examples of this ambiguity include (Seediq/Sediq/Truku/Taroko) and (Tao/Yami).

 Nine people groups were originally recognized before 1945 by the Japanese government.
 The Thao, Kavalan and Truku were recognized by Taiwan's government in 2001, 2002 and 2004 respectively.
 The Sakizaya were recognized as a 13th on 17 January 2007, and on 23 April 2008 the Sediq were recognized as Taiwan's 14th official ethnic group.
 Previously the Sakizaya had been listed as Amis and the Sediq as Atayal.
 Hla'alua and Kanakanavu were recognized as the 15th and 16th ethnic group on 26 June 2014.
 A full list of the recognized ethnic groups of Taiwan, as well as some of the more commonly cited unrecognized peoples, is as follows: